joidegn/Wayeb/docs/ceffmm.md

-# Complex Event Forecasting with full-oder Markov models
+# Complex Event Forecasting with full-order Markov models

 If you want to run forecasting with full-order Markov models, then the first step is to have compiled your pattern into an automaton,